olinml2024/olinml2024.github.io/activities/day03.markdown

 {% capture agenda %}
 * 10:20-10:25am: Everyone come hang out in MAC128, we'll talk about the plan and answer any logistics questions.
 * 10:25-10:45am: Debrief at tables about the dessert assignment.
-* 10:45-10:55am: Supervised Learning Problem SEtup
+* 10:45-10:55am: Supervised Learning Problem Setup
 * 10:55-12:00pm: Start assignment
 {% endcapture %}